goatshriek/stumpless/test/README.md

 necessarily verify correct functionality around the potential leak, as that is the focus of the more general functionality tests.

+## Thread Safety Tests
+Testing for thread safety is not as straightforward as for basic functionality, and therefore these tests are separated from the standard unit testing suite in the [`thread_safety`](./thread_safety) directory.
+These tests also use the Google Test library, but are used to test for thread safety to the extent possible.

 ## Performance Tests
 Any changes that are made to the library in the name of improving performance are measured by a performance test in the [`performance`](./performance)